-During the big natural or social shifts (sharp changes of a climate, a drought, war, famine, resettlements) the tendency of a secondary sex ratio increase is observed-percent of boys grows (Novoselsky, 1958; Stern, 1960; Schienfield, 1944).
-The same picture is observed in animals during stress and adaptive meaning of this phenomenon is unclear (Cameron, 2004).
+During big natural or social shifts (sharp changes of a climate, a drought, war, famine, resettlements) the secondary sex ratio has a tendency to increase (Novoselsky, 1958; Stern, 1960; Schienfield, 1944).
+The same picture is observed in animals during stress and the adaptive meaning of this phenomenon is unclear (Cameron, 2004).